Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Conclusion

 \section{Conclusion}

-In this work, we explore the potential of round-trip translation with LLMs for automated program repair.
-Our experiments confirm that RTT can fix various bugs, including a good amount that are not fixable through other APR approaches.
-Our analysis of the results has highlighted the complex relation between RTT and naturalness of code.
-While RTT leverages the regression to the mean to remove bugs, this process may also dilute the original code's author style and remove comments.
-We confirm the viability of RTT as a novel approach to APR, but also caution to consider potential pitfalls and limitations. \ag{Although RTT does not outperform the NMT and cloze-style APR, we show that RTT, without any additional fine-tuning costs, is able to repair unique bugs which were not fixed by the same models fine-tuned for NMT and cloze-type of APR.}
+In this work, we explore the latent capability of LLMs for automated program repair illuminated by the round-trip translation through an intermediate representation.
+Our experiments confirm the viability of RTT for APR, but also show potential pitfalls and limitations.
+Although RTT does not outperform state-of-the-art NMT and cloze-style fine-tuned models for APR, we find that RTT, without any fine-tuning costs, is able to repair 46 unique bugs that were not fixed by the same LLMs after fine-tuning them for NMT and cloze-type APR.
+In more detail, we find that RTT through NL (English) as an intermediate translation generated plausible patches for 100 of 164 bugs with GPT-4 on the HumanEval-Java benchmark, and 97 were determined to be correct in our manual assessment.
+When using PL as intermediary, we obtain two main insights: First, the intermediate representation should be sufficiently distinct from the original language to ensure effective rectification.
+Secondly, larger LLMs consistently provide better results than their smaller counterparts.

-\head{Future Work:~} This study opens up several avenues for future research, such as constrained forms of RTT where changes can only be made in certain masked areas of the code, as well as reification of comments from the source code with the fixed code, to ease adoption and ensure future maintainability.
-Our replication package can be used as a base to expand the study to new models, intermediate languages, and datasets.
-Gaining a deeper understanding of characteristics and limitations of unique patches, such as model rigidity or optimal number of candidate patches to generate, can help to develop more sophisticated translation and repair techniques.